How 9/11 changed air travel: more security, less privacy | WTOP

 “It’s far from clear that that has any relationship to aviation security,” says Jay Stanley, a privacy expert at the American Civil Liberties Union.

-The goal is to let TSA officers spend more time on passengers considered to be a bigger risk.
-As the country marks the 20th anniversary of the attacks, the TSA’s work to expand PreCheck is unfolding in a way privacy advocates worry could put people’s information at more risk.

 At the direction of Congress, the TSA will expand the use of private vendors to gather information from PreCheck applicants.
-It currently uses a company called Idemia, and plans by the end of the year to add two more — Telos Identity Management Solutions and Clear Secure Inc.
+It currently uses a company called Idemia, and aims to add two more — Telos Identity Management Solutions and Clear Secure Inc.

-“They are really trying to increase their market share by collecting quite a lot of very sensitive data on as many people as they can get their hands on.
-That strikes a lot of alarm bells for me,” says India McKinney, director of federal affairs for the Electronic Frontier Foundation, an advocacy group for digital rights.
+“They are really trying to increase their market share by collecting quite a lot of very sensitive data on as many people as they can get their hands on,” says India McKinney, director of federal affairs for the Electronic Frontier Foundation, an advocacy group for digital rights.

-TSA Administrator David Pekoske, though, sees Clear’s strategy as helping TSA.
-Says Pekoske: “We have allowed the vendors to bundle their offerings together with the idea that would be an incentive for people to sign up for the trusted-traveler programs.”
+TSA Administrator David Pekoske, though, sees Clear’s strategy as helping TSA: “We have allowed the vendors to bundle their offerings together with the idea that would be an incentive for people to sign up for the trusted-traveler programs.”

-The TSA is testing the use of kiosks equipped with facial-recognition technology to check photo IDs and boarding passes rather than having an officer do it.
-Critics say facial-recognition technology makes errors, especially on people of color.

 Despite the trauma that led to its creation, and the intense desire to avoid another 9/11, the TSA itself has frequently been the subject of questions about its methods, ideas and effectiveness.